macintAsh1984/PiggyBank/README.md

 PiggyBank users have the ability to edit their account information in the Settings page.
 The Settings page allows them to:
 - Edit and save their account usernames
 - Logout of their account.

+### Deposit, Withdraw, Transfer Money To Accounts
+PiggyBank users with active accounts can deposit, withdraw, and transfer money across accounts.

+### Account Creation & Deletion
+PiggyBank users can create new accounts and delete accounts they no longer need.

 ## Feature Implementations